 Beau Vigne Napa Valley (pronounced bo-veenya), meaning beautiful vineyard in French, operates a small tasting room in Yountville behind Washington Square near R&D Kitchen and next door to the space that formerly housed the AERENA Galleries & Gardens.
 Washington Square is a collection of small shops and tourism related businesses within walking distance of a number of hotels, restaurants and other tasting rooms.
 Yountville is small enough that if you are up for a walk you can make this tasting room and this part of town a destination for the morning or afternoon.
-You can access Washington Square from two entrances – the main street that runs through Yountville and also the driveway immediately after you take the turnoff into north Yountville from Highway 29.
+One can access Washington Square from two entrances – the main street that runs through Yountville and also the driveway immediately after you take the turnoff into north Yountville from Highway 29.
 You can see the front of the tasting room directly from Highway 29 in either direction.

-We have tasted Beau Vigne’s wines a number of times at various tastings around the Napa Valley and beyond and were pleasantly surprised to discover that they opened this tasting room in early July 2010.
+We have tasted Beau Vigne’s wines a number of times at various tastings around the Napa Valley and beyond and were pleasantly surprised to discover that they opened this tiny tasting room in early July 2010.
 No appointment is needed.
 Both bar and table seating are available.
 And a smaller side room within their tasting room space, called the Aficionado Room allows for guests to enjoy a private tasting (good for 1 to 8 people).
 Guests can actually enter this room without having to go through the main tasting room.